coronel08/my-notes/notes/docs/aws.md

 ---

+## Code as Config

-## Serverless Application Model
+### Serverless Application Model

+Defines infastructure in a template.
+Enables teams to store and share reusable applications and assemble and deploy serverless architecture.
+No need to clone, build, package, or publish source code to AWS before deploying it.

 -   Yaml Code that is built on CloudFormations and can use CodeDeploy to deploy lambda functions.
 -   Structure - requires transform and resources
     -   Transform Header - indicates its SAM template "Transform: 'AWS::Serverless-2016-10-31'"
     -   Write Code
+        -   AWS::Serverless::Api - creates a collection of Amazon API gateway resources and methods that can be invoked through HTTPS endpoints.
+        -   AWS::Serverless:: Application
+        -   AWS::Serverless::Function - creates a Lambda function
-        -   AWS::SERVERLESS::Function
+        -   AWS::Serverless::HttpApi
-        -   AWS::SERVERLESS::Api
+        -   AWS:: Serverless::LayerVersion
+        -   AWS::Serverless::SimpleTable - Creates a DynamoDB table with a single attribute primary key.
-        -   AWS::Serverless::SimpleTable
+        -   AWS::Serverless::StateMachine
     -   Package and Deploy
         -   AWS cloudformation package
         -   AWS cloudformation deploy